 There are many side effects of dialysis that could restrict you from working, including the time commitment.

 Dialysis often requires three hospital visits per week for four hours, which is inconvenient for work schedules.
-Other symptoms include extreme fatigue, mental confusion, sleep problems, bone pain, swelling the legs and feet.
+Other symptoms include extreme fatigue, mental confusion, sleep problems, bone pain, and swelling of the legs and feet.

-Older adults who didn't complete college or did physically intense or unskilled work have a higher chance of being approved with a medical-vocational allowance, because there are fewer sedentary jobs available without that don’t have training or education requirements.
+Older adults who didn't complete college or did physically intense or unskilled work have a higher chance of being approved with a medical-vocational allowance, because there are fewer sedentary jobs available that don’t have training or education requirements.

 Even if you don't match the kidney dialysis listing, you might still be able to match another listing that qualifies for disability.